Pictures © 1977 Thierry Cappelle and © 1996 Billy, Laura Connor and Effie Jarret; used with permission.

 Left: Disappearing glacier in the Dry Valleys, Antarctica

 Here a glacier coming from the continental ice field flows down the valley and just dries out.
-In summer there can be rivers in the Dry Valleys.
-Moss and some other form of vegetation grow.
-Some lakes have strange characteristics, like lake Vanda, always covered with ice, but with salt-saturated liquid water underneath and very mysterious biology.
-Mummified bodies of seals have been found in those parts, hundreds of kilometers from the sea.
+In summer there can be rivers in the Dry Valleys: the longest antarctic river, the Onyx river, flows there for about 30km.
+Moss and some other forms of vegetation grow.
+There are also some lakes, some of which have very unique characteristics, like lake Vanda, always covered with ice, but with salt-saturated liquid water underneath and a very mysterious biology.
+Another mystery are the mummified bodies of seals that have been found in those parts, hundreds of kilometers from the sea.

 Right: Sublimating ice in the Dry Valleys, Antarctica.